How to Get Book Reviews (in 5 Smart Steps)

 - Genre.
 "Be very mindful of a publication’s particular audience and target market when pitching for review.
 If their readership is science-fiction — do not pitch a commercial crime novel,” says publicist Hannah Cooper.
 It’s counterproductive, and will only waste your time and the reviewer’s time.

-If you remember the comparable titles you found in our previous step, now’s the time to brush them off.
+If you remember the comp titles you found in our previous step, now’s the time to brush them off.
 “Once you have your 15-or-so comps, you can research where each book was reviewed,” says Jessica.
-“With luck, you will find at least 5 to 10 reviews per book which will give you many more outlets to investigate further.”
+“With luck, you will find at least 5 to 10 reviews per title, which will give you many more outlets to investigate further.”

 Of course, as an author, you might be wondering, “How can I begin to find all the places where a given book was reviewed?”
 Don’t forget the power of the biggest engine of all: Google!
-Conduct a search on Google and input [Book title] + book review, [Book title] + review, or [Book title] + Q&A to scout out previous reviews for any given title.
+Conduct a search on Google and input [Title] + book review, [Title] + review, or [Title] + Q&A to scout out previous reviews for any given title.
 Another advanced tip to give you a boost: subscribe to a "Mention" account and set up Google alerts to know every time a comp author gets reviewed or mentioned somewhere.

 Once you’re armed with a bundle of suitable book review blogs, you arrive at the third critical step in this process: the pitch.